UltimateTimmeh/dotfiles/README.md

 ### Testing

-The installation procedure is periodically tested on a virtual machine with a fresh installation of Debian Bullseye with Xfce4 desktop environment.
+The installation procedure is periodically used on a virtual machine with a fresh installation of the latest Debian release with Xfce4 desktop environment.

 ## Extras